-The shower sump is located under the floor of the aft berth and can be accessed by removing the cover board beneath the center cushion.
-The shower sump switch on the AC/DC panel must be on for this pump to operate.
+The shower sump is located in the forward bilge and can be accessed below the lift out board under the center aft berth cushion.
+The sump pump switch on the DC panel must be on for this pump to operate.
 The sump collects and discharges drainage from the head shower and condensation from the air conditioner.
 The pump should be turned on whenever either are in use.
 The shower sump contains a filter which should always be installed when using the shower to prevent the sump pump from becoming clogged.
 Similar to a bilge pump, the sump pump is activated automatically by a float switch to discharge the collected water overboard via a thru hull.
 See "Cleaning" on page 6-1 for maintenance information.